 - Family and Caregiver Support (Australia only)

-If your loved one is struggling with suicidal ideation, you can reach out to the National Suicide Prevention Lifeline at (800) 273-8255.
-If your loved one is in IMMEDIATE RISK of suicide, it’s vital to call 911 or visit your nearest emergency room as soon as possible.
+If your loved one is struggling with suicidal ideation, you can reach out to the 988 Suicide & Crisis Lifeline.
+If your loved one is at an immediate risk of suicide, it’s vital to call 911 or visit your nearest emergency room as soon as possible.

 Final Word

-We highly recommend furthering your research on PTSD to get an idea of how this condition is affecting your loved one and how you can help.
-Being as this is such a complex mental disorder, there are likely other factors at play that weren’t mentioned within this article.
+We highly recommend furthering your research on PTSD to get an idea of how this condition affects your loved one and how you can help.
+Being that this is such a complex mental disorder, there are likely other factors at play that weren’t mentioned within this article.